-Adolescence can be an exciting but also a challenging time for everybody, since it is a period when bodies change, schoolwork is more difficult, and friends and families might not understand your feelings and thoughts.
+Adolescence can be an exciting but also a challenging time, since it is a period when bodies change, schoolwork is more difficult, and friends and families might not understand your feelings and thoughts.
 Sometimes adolescents feel more anxious, depressed, or even suicidal.
 Other times, adolescents can turn to risky behaviors such as drugs, alcohol or sex.
-Lesbian, gay, and bisexual youth, and youth who identify as transgender or gender nonconforming experience the same mental health issues as other adolescents.
+Lesbian, gay, bisexual, and queer youth, and youth who identify as transgender or gender nonconforming experience the same mental health issues as other adolescents.
 However, they may also feel alone and might not share their feelings about sexual orientation or gender identity because they fear people will reject them.
 Having this extra burden can cause these adolescents to have a higher risk for these serious mental health issues.

 What do I do if I feel suicidal?